Taxi Drivers Licence

 The first step in applying for a driver’s licence is to complete an application form and send it to the Council complete with your DVLA driving licence and the application fee.

-The DVLA licence will be copied by Council staff and the original returned to you by recorded delivery.
 Alternatively, you can hand-deliver the application form and fee to the Council’s Customer Service Centre

 Step 2 - Enhanced Disclosure & Barring Service Check

 After completing the application form you will need to complete a Disclosure & Barring Service form.
 You will need to make an appointment to complete a form and provide original documentation proving your identity and address into the Council.
-An Officer will check the form and copy your documentation so that you can retain the originals.
+An Officer will check the form and scan your documentation so that you can retain the originals.
 A confirmation letter will be sent to you informing of your appointment time and which documentation is required.

 To book an appointment please call 01462 474000 or e-mail firstname.lastname@example.org.
 Appointments can be made on every Wednesday of each month.